Anterior Hip Replacement

 What Happens During an Anterior Hip Replacement Procedure?

-During an anterior hip replacement procedure, Dr. Bojescul will remove the damaged portions of the hip joint and replace them with prosthetic components.
+During an anterior hip replacement procedure, the surgeon will remove the damaged portions of the hip joint and replace them with prosthetic components.
 Where anterior hip replacement differs from traditional total hip replacement is in the location of the incision.
 Traditionally, the incision for a total hip replacement is made at the back of the hip.
 With anterior hip replacement, the incision is made at the anterior, or front, of the hip.

 The incision for an anterior hip replacement is typically 4-6 inches long, depending on the size of the patient.
 The procedure typically takes between 60 and 90 minutes to complete.